WistfulHopes/SparkingZERO_ModProject/README.md

 # Sparking!
 ZERO Mod Project

 A modding project for Dragon Ball Sparking!
 ZERO.
-You will need Unreal Engine 5.1.
+You will need [a custom Unreal Engine 5](https://github.com/narknon/UnrealEngine-CEEnd/releases/tag/dbszv1).

-To get started, clone the repository or download the source code zip, then open the uproject in Unreal Engine 5.1.
+To get started, clone the repository or download the source code zip, then open the uproject in the custom UE5.